 People who have had a recent transfusion or who have received other blood products should talk to their doctor about whether to get it

-Pregnant women—Do not try to get pregnant for at least 1 month after getting it
+Pregnant women—do not try to get pregnant for at least one month after getting it

 Prior allergic reaction to the vaccine or its parts

 What Other Ways Can Measles, Mumps, and Rubella

 If you have measles, mumps, or rubella, you should be kept apart from other people to stop it from spreading.
 Stay home until it is over.
 Let others you have been in contact with know that they may have been exposed to the virus.

 What Happens in the Event of an Outbreak?